 – Chewy foods

-These are the primary offenders for broken wires in braces, so get your fix before your braces are fitted.
+These are the primary culprits for broken wires, so it’s best to eat those before your braces are fitted.

 Talk to your dentist in Dallas about how to properly care for your braces.
 With regular checkups and proper care, you can keep your teeth in tip-top shape while your braces are in place.